Call for appointment:410-448-6400 410-448-6400

 After a physical exam and X-rays, a specialist will pop your shoulder back into place.
 This stops the pain almost immediately.

+With early treatment, a dislocated shoulder won't usually cause permanent damage and generally doesn't require surgery.
 You may wear a sling for a week or two and will use ice to relieve pain and swelling.
-Nonsteroidal anti-inflammatory medicines like ibuprofen, naproxen and aspirin can also help.
+Nonsteroidal anti-inflammatory medications like ibuprofen, naproxen and aspirin can also help.
 Physical therapy may be prescribed to help strengthen your shoulder muscles and prevent another dislocation.

 Shoulder Dislocation Surgery